-The Governing Body of Linton Village College is the admission authority for the College.
-This means that it is the Governing Body that sets and applies the admissions policy for the College.
+Anglian Learning is the admission authority for the College.
+The Governing Body of LVC sets and applies the admissions policy for the College.
 All decisions regarding the admission of children into the College are made by a sub-committee of the Governing Body.

 HOW TO APPLY

 The application process for admissions into Year 7 is co-ordinated by Cambridgeshire Local Authority (LA), which acts on behalf of the Governing Body to offer places at the College.
-Parents should apply online at www.cambridgeshire.gov.uk/admissions or submit a Cambridgeshire Application Form, available from their child’s primary school or from the LA Admissions Team, no later than the LA deadline cut-off for online applications at 23:59 on 31 October 2017; paper applications must be received by the Admissions Team no later than 5pm on 31 October 2017.
-Offer letters will be issued by the LA on the National Offer Date (1st March 2018 or first working day after).
+Parents should apply online at: https://www.cambridgeshire.gov.uk/residents/children-and-families/schools-learning/apply-for-a-school-place/secondary-school or submit a Cambridgeshire Application Form, available from their child’s primary school or from the LA Admissions Team, no later than the LA deadline cut-off for online applications at 23:59 on 31 October 2020; paper applications must be received by the Admissions Team no later than 5pm on 31 October 2020.
+Offer letters will be issued by the LA on the National Offer Date (1st March 2021 or first working day after).
 Late applications (those submitted between the October deadline and the end of the co-ordination period) will be handled by the Admissions Team.

 Parents wishing to visit the College prior to submitting an application are welcome to do so, though it may not always be possible to organise this at short notice.
 Visits are not interviews and do not affect any decision regarding the availability of a place.
 Please contact the College to make arrangements.